Timepage supports event invites and alerts you to invites in your Timeline.

 To make changes to day shading, select your preference under the “Shading” header in Timeline preferences.
 Under “Heavy Shading,” Timepage will implement a darker shade onto your Timeline calendar.

-The animation preference in the Timeline settings does one simple thing: turn off event cycling in Timeline.
+The animation preference in the Timeline settings turns off event cycling in Timeline.
 Here’s what that means:

 When you have many events scheduled for a particular day, Timeline will initially show a first batch of events, followed by a second batch afterwards.
 While this can be helpful, it can also temporarily hide important events from Timeline.
 If you’d like to turn this off, you can do so by toggling it under the “Animation” header.